-Communications and Marketing or Printing Services may make modifications to your publication prior to printing to meet acceptable standards of design or readability.
+University Marketing and Communications or Printing Services may make modifications to your publication prior to printing to meet acceptable standards of design or readability.

 Desktop publishing programs should be used to design layouts, rather than word processing programs or "cut and paste" procedures.

 You may be asked to provide a diskette for publications prepared on a desktop publishing program for ease in editing of content or format.
 Printing Services has both MS-DOS and Macintosh format, using QuarkXPress and PageMaker 6.0 and PageMaker 6.5 desktop publishing software.
-If your office or department chooses to format its own publication(s), Communications and Marketing recommends that your purchase either PageMaker or QuarkXpress.
+If your office or department chooses to format its own publication(s), University Marketing and Communications recommends that your purchase either PageMaker or QuarkXpress.

-- Consult with Communications and Marketing prior to beginning your publication.
+- Consult with University Marketing and Communications prior to beginning your publication.
 Among other things, the objective and audience, format, and design can be discussed, as well as the time schedule necessary to complete the work.

 - Request a printer's estimate of cost or arrange for competitive bids.

-Before you submit a draft for review by the university editor or the director of Communications and Marketing, double check the following items:
+- Before you submit a draft for review by the university editor or the director of University Marketing and Communications, double check the following items: